-A few facts about the UK insolvency regime
+A few facts about UK insolvency and restructuring

-In 2013 there were approximately 140,000 new insolvency cases across the UK – so if you are owed unpaid debts you’re not alone.
-The World Bank ranks our insolvency regime as one of the best in the world.
-It also returns more money to creditors, faster and more cheaply, than the US, France and Germany.
+In 2016 there were just over 100,000 new insolvency cases across the UK – so if you are owed unpaid debts you’re not alone.
+The World Bank ranks our insolvency and restructuring framework as one of the best in the world, returning more money to creditors, faster and more cheaply, than the insolvency frameworks in the US, France and Germany.

-You may also be interested to know that our insolvency profession:
+You may also be interested to know that, in 2013-14, our profession:

 Each step of the insolvency process is summarised in a checklist to help you make sure you’ve done everything that you need to.
 For insolvency procedures in England and Wales please see here.
 For procedures in Scotland please see here.